 (a) within the period determined by the Minister, which must be not less than 2 months after the day on which the notice under subsection (3) is published in the newspaper; and

-(b) by delivering or posting them, so that they are received within that period at an address designated by the Minister.
+(b) by giving them to the Minister, in a manner designated by the Minister, and so that they are received within that period.

 (4a) The Minister must advise the Water Resources Council of the Minister’s decision, and reasons, as to whether action needs to be taken in respect of a plan under subsection (1).